FDA/Mechanistic-PK-PD-Model-to-Rescue-Opioid-Overdose/README.md

 # Receptor Binding Model
 In developing the mu receptor binding model, association and dissociation assays were conducted for each of the 9 opioid agonists and naloxone.
 The binding model uses the following ordinary differential equation (ODE) to describe the system:

-dRL/dt=Kon* L^n*R-Koff*RL (1)
+dRL/dt=K<sub>on</sub>* L<sup>n</sup>*R-K<sub>off</sub>*RL (1)

 where L, R, and RL are free ligands (opioids or naloxone), free (unoccupied) mu receptors, and ligand-occupied receptors, respectively.
-Kon, Koff, and n are the association rate, dissociation rate, and the slope of the dose-effect relationship, respectively.
+K<sub>on</sub>, K<sub>off</sub>, and n are the association rate, dissociation rate, and the slope of the dose-effect relationship, respectively.
 The concentration of receptors is represented as fractions of the total receptor R_total.
 Assuming R_total is 1, it follows that R = 1 – RL, and, as such, no ODE is needed for the amount (fraction) of free receptor R. There is also no ODE for the ligand L, a simplification necessary to use fraction of receptors rather than real units for receptors in the ODE system, which is a requirement for virtual patients simulations [1].
 Such a simplification assumes  there is minimal change of the free ligand concentration due to binding, which was supported by the observation that even at the lowest ligand concentration, only ~5% ligand was lost due to binding to mu receptors in our experimental systems (data not shown).

 The parameters were estimated by fitting the model to the time course of association and dissociation data.
 Single point estimation of each parameter was obtained by fitting to the mean values of experimental data.
 The variability in experimental data and uncertainty in parameter estimation were captured and quantified by a boot strapping strategy developed earlier [2].
 This resulted in 2000 parameter sets that describe the joint distribution of Kon, Koff, and n based on experimental data.